Hohenzollern Bridge

 The Hohenzollern Bridge (Hohenzollernbrücke) is a bridge crossing the river Rhine in the German city of Cologne (German: Köln).
 It crosses the Rhine at kilometre 688.5.
 Originally, the bridge was both a railway and road bridge.
-However, after its destruction in 1945 and its subsequent reconstruction, it was only accessible to rail and pedestrian traffic.
+However, after its destruction in 1945 and subsequent reconstruction, the bridge has been only accessible to rail and pedestrian traffic.

-It is the most heavily used railway bridge in Germany with more than 1,200 trains daily, connecting the Köln Hauptbahnhof and Köln Messe/Deutz stations.
+It is the most heavily-used railway bridge in Germany with more than 1,200 trains crossing daily, connecting the Köln Hauptbahnhof and Köln Messe/Deutz stations.